 an ongoing business relationship sufficient to satisfy the enterprise of the applicant’s continued personal possession of the shared secret.

-Affiliation Identity Verification
+Affiliation Identity Proofing

 If the specific service offers identity proofing to applicants on the basis of some form of affiliation, then it must comply with the criteria in this section for the purposes of establishing that affiliation, in addition to the previously stated requirements for the verification of the individual’s identity.